 - 1. State central milk laboratories' evaluations shall be scheduled and performed by their triennial expiration date.
 State central milk laboratories shall submit requests, in writing, for on-site evaluation of new analyst(s) performance of techniques, new methods and/or new facilities to the FDA/LPET.
-The FDA/LPET shall schedule a mutually agreeable date or a date within 60 days of the request for an evaluation. - 2.
+The Federal LEO shall schedule a mutually agreeable date within 30 days of the request for an evaluation. - 2.
 Evaluations of milk laboratories within a state shall be scheduled and performed by their biennial expiration date.
 Milk laboratories within a state shall submit requests, in writing, for on-site evaluation of new analyst(s) performance of techniques, new methods and/or new facilities to the State LEO.
-The State LEO shall schedule a mutually agreeable date or a date within 30 days of the receipt of the request for an evaluation.
+The State LEO shall schedule a mutually agreeable date within 30 days of the receipt of the request for an evaluation.

-- 3. The laboratory facilities, equipment and records shall meet the requirements stated on the FDA-2400 Series Forms, and where appropriate SMEDP, as determined by an on-site evaluation. - 4.
-Analyst performance is in compliance during an on-site evaluation, with procedures required by the FDA-2400 Series Forms, PMO, and where appropriate SMEDP. - 5.
+- 3. The laboratory facilities, equipment and records shall meet the requirements stated on the FDA-2400 Series Forms, as determined by an on-site evaluation. - 4.
+Analyst performance is in compliance during an on-site evaluation, with procedures required by the FDA-2400 Series Forms and the PMO. - 5.
 Analysts meet the performance levels of the proficiency testing program (SECTION 2).
 The State LEO may issue a certificate of approval to each laboratory analyst who meets the stated criteria in numbers 3 and 4 above.
 The certificate, if issued, shall indicate the specific laboratory procedure(s) for which he or she is certified or approved. - 6.
 Vitamin testing laboratories have submitted satisfactory quality control information, use methods acceptable to the FDA or other official methodologies which give statistically equivalent results to the FDA methods, have one or more certified analysts who have satisfactorily participated in the vitamin split sample program and have met performance levels of the proficiency testing program (SECTION 2).